Ho, Ho, Ho! Are you ready to hear that familiar sound?

 3. The Framed Ornament Wreath

-I love this wreath idea.
+I love these DIY Christmas wreath ideas.
 It is so simple yet so chic too.
 Not to mention, it will be hard to come across many other people that will have it.

 4. Candy Cane Peg Wreath

 This wreath is another one that looks very simple to make, but also very welcoming to any visitors you may have in your home this holiday season.